BrianKopp/gatsby-starter-personal-blog/content/posts/201907-31--kubernetes-custom-metrics-pt3/index.md

 `gist:c13f1b3a81f1b4020ed68438c89552cc#worker-fake.js`

-Next, we'll make a couple manifest files.
+We'll make a couple manifest files.
 The deployment and service manifests are straightforward.

-`gist:c13f1b3a81f1b4020ed68438c89552cc#worker-deployment.js`

-`gist:c13f1b3a81f1b4020ed68438c89552cc#worker-service.js`

-Next, let's take a look at the manifest for the horizontal pod autoscaler.
+Let's take a look at the manifest for the horizontal pod autoscaler.

 `gist:c13f1b3a81f1b4020ed68438c89552cc#worker-hpa.js`